pushpakchopadekar/Job-Portal/README.md

 # Job Portal - React.js

 A simple and responsive **Job Portal** built using **React.js** during my internship at **Pawar Technology Services**.
 This project allows users to browse job listings, view job details, and apply for jobs.
-It demonstrates my skills in frontend development, API integration, and UI/UX design.
+It demonstrates my skills in frontend development and UI/UX design.

 ## Features